-The Environmental Land Management Scheme (ELMS) is a new overarching government grant funding scheme for farmers, foresters, and land management.
-It is based on the principle of public money for public goods and, unlike BPS, it will no longer subsidise farmers for food production.
+The Environmental Land Management Scheme (ELMS) is the overarching government grant funding scheme for farmers, foresters, and land management.
+It is based on the principle of public money for public goods and, unlike BPS, it will no longer require action for payment.

-It is split into three components that increase in complexity as you progress up the levels:
+It is split into components that increase in complexity as you progress up the levels:

 Sustainable Farming Incentive (SFI)

 The most basic component of ELMS, the Sustainable Farming Incentive (SFI) will financially reward farmers for employing environmentally sustainable land management practices.
-It will be split into different standards, with each standard relating to different aspects of land and farming.
+It will be split into different actions, with each action relating to different aspects of land and farming.

 Find out more about the Sustainable Farming Incentive >>